 Volunteers are responsible by law to cooperate with the measures put in place to protect workers in the workplace.
-Advice on the correct equipment to wear can be sought from your committee representative or Council Responsible Officer and is also noted in the relevant Safe Work Method Statement.
+Advice on the correct equipment to wear, or where to get it can be sought from your committee representative or Council responsible officer.

 - PPE should be stored appropriately and kept in a clean and wellmaintained condition at all times ready for use. - PPE should be replaced if damaged.
 If replacement items are required, notify your supervisor. - PPE necessary for Section 355 Committee volunteers to undertake their roles can be purchased from the annual subsidy granted to each committee.
+Goods can be ordered from Council's store and charged to the committee via their Sundry Debtor Account.

+Safety Footwear

-Goods can be ordered from Council's store and charged to the committee via their Sundry Debtor Account. - Safety footwear - Suitable fully enclosed leather footwear should be worn at all times by volunteers when working outdoors, and is sufficient for the work undertaken by volunteers to undertake. - Gloves - Gloves can be useful in certain cases for the protection of your hands.
+Suitable fully enclosed leather footwear should be worn at all times by volunteers when working outdoors, and is sufficient for the work undertaken by volunteers to undertake.

+Gloves

+Gloves can be useful in certain cases for the protection of your hands.
 Never wear gloves around moving machinery or any environment where the glove may become trapped and cause the hand to be dragged into a hazard.
+Always remove gloves before using a hammer.

+Eye Protection

-Always remove gloves before using a hammer. - Eye protection - Safety glasses can be purchased from Council's store or through other avenues, but must comply with the relevant Australian Standard.
+Safety glasses can be purchased from Council's store or through other avenues, but must comply with the relevant Australian Standard.
 You must always wear eye protection when there is a danger of flying particles or splashes of hazardous liquids or chemicals.
 If anything should enter your eye, seek medical attention and do not allow anyone else to remove it.
-Do not allow a foreign body to remain in your eye overnight. - Face masks Face masks would be needed for activities that generate liquid mists or dust, such as sanding, hosing/spraying and mulching.
+Do not allow a foreign body to remain in your eye overnight.

-Sun and heat protection
+4.13 Sun and heat protection

-To ensure your maximum protection against the sun's rays, the following should be undertaken:
+To ensure your maximum protection against the sun's rays, cover up as a necessity during daylight hours, particularly from the hours of 10.00 am to 3.00 pm, as these are the hottest times of the day.
+The following should be undertaken:

-- sunscreen (apply when skin is dry)
+- · sunscreen (apply when skin is dry);

-- wide brimmed hats
+- · wide brimmed hats;

-- tinted sun glasses
+- · tinted sun glasses; and

-- sun protective clothing (long sleeve shirt, long pants or knee length shorts
+- sun protective clothing (long sleeve shirt, long pants or knee length shorts.

-4.13 Infectious sharps
+4.14 Infectious sharps